altendky/pyqt-tools/README.rst

 |PyPI| |Pythons| |GitHub|

 Perhaps docs will follow but for now see `the pyqt5-tools readme`_.
+This package provides just the collection of Qt applications to avoid repeating the same large files in several packages for different Python versions.

 .. |PyPI| image:: https://img.shields.io/pypi/v/qt5-applications.svg